corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/getting-set-up.md

 * Download and run the executable to install IntelliJ Community Edition (use the default settings)

-* Ensure the Kotlin plugin in IntelliJ is updated to version 1.2.71 (new installs will contains this version)
+* Ensure the Kotlin plugin in Intellij is updated to version 1.2.71 (new installs will contains this version)